neokidev/nr-command-concurrent-running-storage-file-issue/README.md

    > **Note**
    > If the issue does not occur on the first run, repeat the command multiple times.

-3. Once the issue occurs, the `ni` command will stop working.
+3. Once the issue occurs, the `nr` command will stop working.
 For example, if you try to run a script that does not exist, it will not output an error message.